edwardvmills/NURBSlib_EVM/Tutorial 0.01 ControlPoly4 and CubicCurve4.md

 ### Usage
 #### -1-
 In FreeCAD, open a new document.
-Draw a sketch with 3 lines connected end to end.
+Draw a sketch with 3 lines connected end to end in order (the second line drawn should connect to the first, and the third should connect to the second.
+Using the Sketcher Polyline tool will ensure this is always the case).
 Nothing else should be in the sketch (for now).
 The Sketch _must_ be from the sketcher workbench, not the part design workbench.
 ![01](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_01%20A%20sketch%20of%20three%20lines%20connected%20end%20to%20end.png?raw=true)
 #### -2-
 Select the 3 line sketch and click the ControlPoly4 macro